-Narendra D. Lalwani, Ph.D., FAHA, DABT, has served as our Executive Vice President, Research & Development, and Chief Operating Officer since August 2014.
-Prior to joining Esperion Dr. Lalwani was Chief Scientific Officer at Cerenis Therapeutics from 2007 to 2014 where he led R&D activities for the company.
-Previously, Dr. Lalwani was Vice President of Drug Safety at the original Esperion until its acquisition by Pfizer.
+Name Age Position Tim M. Mayleben 56 President and Chief Executive Officer Narendra D. Lalwani, Ph.D., FAHA, DABT 64 Executive Vice President, Research & Development, and Chief Operating Officer Mary P. McGowan, M.D.
+57 Chief Medical Officer its acquisition by Pfizer.
 Prior to Esperion, Dr. Lalwani held various positions of increasing responsibility in the Department of Pathology and Experimental Toxicology at Warner-Lambert/Parke-Davis.
 Dr. Lalwani is a Fellow of the American Heart Association (FAHA) and a diplomat of the American Board of Toxicology (DABT).
 Dr. Lalwani earned a Ph.D. in Biophysics from the University of Bombay (India) and an M.B.A from the University of Michigan Ross School of Business.